Inhalant: Sudden sniffing death syndrome

-Patterns of non-medical use
+Patterns of use

 Inhalant drugs are often used by children, teenagers, incarcerated or institutionalized people, and impoverished people, because these solvents and gases are ingredients in hundreds of legally available, inexpensive products, such as deodorant sprays, hair spray, contact cement and aerosol air fresheners.
 However, most users tend to be "... adolescents (between the ages of 12 and 17)."
 In some countries, chronic, heavy inhalant use is concentrated in marginalized, impoverished communities.
 Young people who become used to heavy amounts of inhalants chronically are also more likely to be those who are isolated from their families and community.
 The article "Epidemiology of Inhalant Abuse: An International Perspective" notes that "[t]he most serious form of obsession with inhalant use probably occurs in countries other than the United States where young children live on the streets completely without family ties.
 These groups almost always use inhalants at very high levels (Leal et al. 1978).
 This isolation can make it harder to keep in touch with the sniffer and encourage him or her to stop sniffing."

 The article also states that "... high [inhalant use] rates among barrio Hispanics almost undoubtedly are related to the poverty, lack of opportunity, and social dysfunction that occur in barrios" and states that the "... same general tendency appears for Native-American youth" because "...
 Indian reservations are among the most disadvantaged environments in the United States; there are high rates of unemployment, little opportunity, and high rates of alcoholism and other health problems."
 There are a wide range of social problems associated with inhalant use, such as feelings of distress, anxiety and grief for the community; violence and damage to property; violent crime; stresses on the juvenile justice system; and stresses on youth agencies and support services.